 He confirmed that all reports were in relation to the ongoing investigation into the allocation of the 2018 – scheduled to be held in Russia – and 2022 – in Qatar – editions of the World Cup, FIFA’s flagship tournament.

-Calls by CNN to the Qatar 2022 Supreme Committee for Delivery and Legacy, the organizing committee for the 2022 tournament, went unanswered, and at the time of writing the Football Union of Russia had not responded to CNN requests for a statement.
+Calls this month by CNN to the Qatar 2022 Supreme Committee for Delivery and Legacy, the organizing committee for the 2022 tournament, went unanswered, and at the time of writing the Football Union of Russia had not responded to CNN requests for a statement.

 Both Russia and Qatar, however, have publicly denied any wrongdoing with regards to the bidding processes of the two tournaments.

 FIFA has previously declined to comment further to CNN but it says it has been cooperating with the investigation – including allowing a search of its premises.

 The investigation was originally focused on 53 cases, Michael Lauber, the Swiss attorney general, said in June.

 Lauber also said, in announcing the initial cases, that he was unconcerned if the investigation produced “collateral damage” in terms of the two countries’ right to host their respective tournaments.